2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/en/053.webp)

-Bastiat refers to Plato's Republic and his theory of the philosopher-king, as well as to Sparta, which Rousseau admired, and to the Roman Empire, for which Napoleon felt nostalgic.
+Bastiat refers to Plato's Republic and his theory of the philosopher-king, as well as to Sparta, which Rousseau admired, and to the Roman Empire, for which Napoleon felt a nostalgic affection.
 Unfortunately, according to Bastiat, these Greek and Roman ideas are based on a false premise: the idea of the omnipotence of the legislator, of the absolute sovereignty of the law.

 It's enough to open almost any book on philosophy, politics, or history at random to find this idea, rooted in our culture, that humanity is an inert matter receiving life, organization, morality, and prosperity from political power.
 Left to its own devices, humanity would tend towards anarchy and would only be saved from this disaster by the mysterious and omnipotent hand of the Legislator.
 However, Bastiat says, this idea has long matured and been prepared by centuries of classical education.